Gimerbone/Gimerbone/README.md

 Hello, I'm Gimerbone.
 I'm an undergraduate student on Telkom University, getting a degree in Informatics.
 I'm doing some paid projects right now as full-stack web dev, like custom System Application and Product with Go + React.
 That being said, i'm mainly interested in cybersecurity and low level programming, but i do other things too like web and app development.
 Currently my activity in GitHub is usually just me working on my non-paid projects, and putting them on my repository.

-Here's the list of my recent non-paid projects that i worked on:<br>
-- NFT Trading Simulator
-- Portfolio Website
-- CLI Blackjack

 <br>
 <h2>Social Links</h2>